-GOES-R, scheduled for launch in November 2016, will be followed by GOES-S in 2018, GOES-T in 2019 and GOES-U in 2024.The GOES-R series will extend the availability of the operational GOES satellite system through 2036.
+GOES-R launched on November 19, 2016 and will be followed by GOES-S in 2018, GOES-T in 2020 and GOES-U in 2025.The GOES-R series will extend the availability of the operational GOES satellite system through 2036.

-GOES-R, which will be known as GOES-16 once it reaches geostationary orbit, will be placed in the 89.5 ° checkout orbit where it will undergo an extended checkout and validation phase of approximately one year.
+GOES-R, which became GOES-16 when it reached geostationary orbit, will be placed in the 89.5 degree West checkout location where it will undergo an extended checkout and validation phase of approximately one year.
 The satellite will transition to operations immediately afterward.

-GOES-R’s operational orbit has not yet been determined.
+GOES-16’s operational orbit has not yet been determined.
 The final decision will be based on the health/safety/performance of the GOES constellation.
-NOAA’s Office of Satellite and Product Operations will be responsible for determining the operational orbit for GOES-R.
+NOAA’s Office of Satellite and Product Operations will be responsible for determining the operational orbit for GOES-16.

 GOES satellites are placed into a geosynchronous orbit which is an orbit that keeps the satellite over a specific location on the earth.
 By maintaining a position hovering over fixed point on the Earth's surface, GOES will be able to constantly monitor atmospheric conditions in a particular portion of the Earth's atmosphere.
 Note that non-geosynchronous orbits (for example polar orbits) move over an ever rotating earth underneath them, therefore seeing a constantly changing view which has advantages for other types of missions.